jimhigson/oboe.js/writing/main/3_Background.md

    people: [
       {name: 'John', town:'Oxford'},
       {name: 'Jack', town:'Bristol'}
+      {town:'Cambridge', name: 'Walter'}
    ]
 }
 ~~~~

+Both JSON and XML are used to serialise to and from orderless constructs
-Expressed as text, an ordered list of characters, nodes in a JSON or XML
+but but while serialised to text, an ordered list of characters, the nodes
-format are inevitably encountered according to their serialisation order
+are inevitably encountered according to some serialisation order.
-but both are used to serialise to and from orderless constructs.
 There
 is no rule forbidding serialisation to JSON or XML attributes in an
 order-significant way but in general the order is considered to not be
 significant in the serialised format's model.
 In the example above, the
-people objects would probably have been written out based on either a
+people objects would probably have been written out to represent either a
 class with two public properties or a hash map.
 On receiving this data
-the text would be demarshalled back into similar structures and that the
+the text would be demarshalled into similar structures and that the
 data found an ordered expression during transport would be quickly
 forgotten.
 However, when viewing a document through a streaming and
-interpreting incomplete documents this detail cannot be ignored as a
+interpreting documents while still incomplete this detail cannot be ignored as a
-concern relating only to the transfer because will be encountering the
+concern relating only to the accidents of transfer.
+If nodes were interpreted
-nodes in an order.
+based on their first field in the example above Walter would find a
+different handling than the other two.
 Because the serialisation will contain items which
-are written out by indeterminate order it will be important to ensure
+are written to follow an indeterminate order it will be important to ensure
 that, despite the streaming, the REST client does not encourage
 programming in a way that depends on the order that these fields are
-received in.
+received.

 Browser XML Http Request (XHR)
 ------------------------------